wealthsimple/rollbar-api/README.md

 rql_job = RollbarApi::Project.find("my-project").get("/api/1/rql/job/#{rql_job.result.id}")
 ```

+See https://rollbar.com/docs/api/ for a full reference of API requests and responses.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.